AzfarAzmanMARC/AzfarAzmanMARC/README.md

 ## About Me

-- 🌱 I’m currently learning Full Stack Development
-- 💼 I'm a Software Developer at [Your Company]
+- 💼 I'm a Senior Software Developer at MARCDATA
 - 🔭 I’m working on various projects related to web development and data science
 - 💬 Ask me about Python, JavaScript, and Machine Learning
-- 📫 How to reach me: [your.email@example.com](mailto:your.email@example.com)
+- 📫 How to reach me: [azfar@marc.com.my]
-- ⚡ Fun fact: I love hiking and playing chess
+- ⚡ Fun fact: I love cats

 ## Skills